ciembor/spotify-cmd/README.md

 ## Installation

 Ensure you have Python 3 installed.
-Then, install the project using `pip3`:
+Package is available on PyPi: https://pypi.org/project/spotify-cmd/.
+Install it using `pip3`:

 ```bash
 pip3 install spotify-cmd